-The results provide us with a great comprehension of what Yorkies die of and remarkably a few of the reasons for death are avoidable.
+The results provide an excellent comprehension of what Yorkies die of, and remarkably, a few reasons for death are avoidable.

-Outcomes are split into 2 groups: Pups – that have been dogs younger than 1 year old and Mature dogs, which are 12 months and more.
+Outcomes are split intotwo2 groups: Pups – dogs younger than one-year-old and Mature dogs, 12 months and more.

 The Main Leading Causes of Death for Yorkie Pups

 With Yorkie pups – those younger than 12 months the two main reasons for death are: